dimaspandu/djs/README.md

 ## Purpose

-Verifies that the bundler engine’s generated runtime:
+The testing suite ensures that each runtime version:
-1. Works across versions with backward compatibility.
+1. Maintains backward compatibility
-2. Correctly loads both static and dynamic modules.
+2. Correctly loads static and dynamic modules
-3. Supports hybrid environments (bundled and browser-native ESM).
+3. Supports bundled execution and browser-native ESM
+4. Resolves modules using both default (&) and custom namespaces
-4. Provides consistent results across updates.
+5. Produces consistent, predictable results across versions

-Each runtime iteration adds or refines support for new module patterns, ensuring reliability and maintainability in production bundling.
+Each new version iterates on module resolution capabilities, improving stability and extensibility for production bundling workflows.

 ## License